roytang/blog/content/posts/2007/01/modified-mistylook.md

 url: /2007/01/modified-mistylook/
 ---

 The original is [here][1].
-Yeah, I didn&#8217;t like the header image so I removed it.
+Yeah, I didn&'t like the header image so I removed it.

-I&#8217;m tired of moving themes around, so I&#8217;ll settle on this for a while.
+I&'m tired of moving themes around, so I&'ll settle on this for a while.
 Simple and clean.
-I&#8217;ll just fuss around with the plugins later.
+I&'ll just fuss around with the plugins later.

-And yeah, I&#8217;m also changing the categories around.
+And yeah, I&'m also changing the categories around.
 There should be a plugin to search posts and assign multiple posts to new categories at the same time.

 My vacation time is almost up&#8230;I still have too many things to watch&#8230;